patrickleweryharris/complex-alias/README.md

 Let's go through an example.

-Say you want to create an alias that lets you cd into a directory and then do ls.
+Say you want to create an alias that lets you `cd` into a directory and then do `ls`.

 Using complex-alias, you would do the following: